mattanikiej/STEGO-SCLC/README.md

 ```
 One can change the evaluation parameters and model by editing [`STEGO/src/configs/eval_config.yml`](src/configs/eval_config.yml)

+To test custom images, change the values in line 115.
+It can be as many or as little as wanted.

 ## Training

 To train STEGO from scratch, please first generate the KNN indices for the datasets of interest.
-Note that this requires generating a cropped dataset first, and you may need to modify `crop datasets.py` to specify the dataset that you are cropping:
+Note that this requires generating a cropped dataset first, and you may need to modify `crop_datasets.py` to specify the dataset that you are cropping:

 ```shell script
 python crop_datasets.py